tnordquist/recursion-1/docs/index.md

 as "the product, as $i$ varies from 1 to $n$ (inclusive), of $i$."
 Without using the product operator, we could write this as $1 \cdot 2 \cdot \ldots \cdot n$.

-There are other ways to define the factorial function, including this one that employs a recurrence relation:
+<a name="factorial-recursive"></a>There are other ways to define the factorial function, including this one that employs a recurrence relation:

 $$
 \tag{2}